yldio/skiff/README.md

 * `minElectionTimeout`: the minimum election timeout. defaults to 150 ms.
 * `maxElectionTimeout`: the maximum election timeout. defaults to 300 ms.
 * `commandTimeout`: the maximum amount of time you're willing to wait for a command to propagate.
 Defaults to 2 seconds.
 You can ovverride this in each command call.
+* `retainedLogEntries`: the maximum number of log entries that are committed to the state machine that should remain in memory.
+Defaults to 50.

 ## Node API